McCoy scores to seal Bills' 13-7 OT win over Colts - News 12 Now

 Mush!

-McCoy finished with 156 yards rushing and topped the 1,000-yard mark for the sixth time in his career on a slick, snow-covered field.
+“This is probably the best snow game I have ever played in,” he said.
+“Now, I’m no expert at it.
+I just run how I feel.
+And that’s what I did today.”

-The Bills’ sideline erupted after McCoy’s touchdown, with numerous players running on to the field to either make snow angels or engage in celebratory snowball fights.
+McCoy’s touchdown led to the Bills’ sideline erupting in celebration.
+Some players ran on the field to make snow angels .
+Others playfully engaged in snowball fights.

+And then there was McCoy, who was mobbed by numerous teammates in the corner of the stands, where fans tossed up handfuls of snow as if it was confetti.

+McCoy’s touchdown capped Buffalo’s second possession of overtime, and after receiver Deonte Thompson reached to his right to make a 35-yard catch while being interfered with by Kenny Moore.

 Buffalo (7-6) stayed alive in the AFC playoff picture, while the Colts (3-10) were mathematically eliminated from playoff contention.